hectorcorrea/solr-for-newbies/tutorial.md

 Likewise, the definition for `text_en` included the additional filter `SynonymGraphFilter` at *query time*.
 So if we were to *query* for the text "The TV is Broken!"
 Solr will run this text through the filters indicated in the `queryAnalyzer` section and generate the following tokens: "televis", "tv", and "broken".
 Notice that an additional transformation was done to this text, namely, the word "TV" was expanded to its synonyms.
 This is because the `queryAnalyzer` uses the `SynonymGraphFilter` and a standard Solr configuration comes with those synonyms predefined in the `synonyms.txt` file.

-The Solr [Analysis Screen](https://lucene.apache.org/solr/guide/7_0/analysis-screen.html) in the [Solr Admin](http://localhost:8983/solr/#/bibdata/analysis) tool is a great way to see a particular text is either indexed or queried by Solr *depending on the field type*.
+The [Analysis Screen](https://lucene.apache.org/solr/guide/7_0/analysis-screen.html) in the Solr Admin tool is a great way to see a particular text is either indexed or queried by Solr *depending on the field type*.
 Here is a few examples to try:

 * Enter "The quick brown fox jumps over the lazy dog" in the "Field Value (*index*)", select `string` as the field type and see how is indexed.
 Then select `text_general` and click "Analyze Values" to see how it's indexed.
 Lastly, select `text_en` and see how it's indexed.
 You might want to uncheck the "Verbose output" to see the differences more clearly.